alamahant/fedorarc/INSTRUCTIONS.md

 🎯 Init System Selector

-For dual boot systems, we provide an easy init system selector!

-After running coexist-with-evil.sh, a convenient script is installed at: text
+After running coexist-with-evil.sh, a convenient script is installed at:

 /usr/local/bin/select_init

 Usage:

 # Run the init selector
-select_init

-# Or use it directly with your choice
 select_init openrc
 select_init systemd